PART I - Luther’s Theses

 It never ceases to amaze me how relatively easy it is to deceive the Christian world.

-Most of us have managed to stand firm in the face of the often very strange teachings of cult leaders like Joseph Smith, Ellen White, Charles T. Russell etc. However, when it comes to the wolves in our midst an enormous number of believers have fallen over with a collective thump.
-Because all too many professing Christians are Biblically ignorant, the evangelical church has literally been overrun by an unending stream of usually slick, often charming, but always persuasive frauds like Joel Osteen.
-We apparently cannot see past their routinely preached anti-Biblical 'feel good' messages, nor that their main focus is not people's souls, but self enrichment - Something they are very, very good at.
+Most of us have managed to stand firm in the face of the teachings of cult leaders like Joseph Smith, Ellen White, Charles T. Russell etc. However, when it comes to the wolves in our midst an enormous number of believers have fallen over with a collective thump.
+Largely due to the fact that all too many professing Christians are Biblically ignorant, the evangelical church has literally been overrun by an unending stream of usually slick, often charming, but always persuasive frauds like Joel Osteen.
+We apparently cannot see past their routinely preached anti-Biblical 'feel good' messages, nor that their main focus far from being people's souls, is self enrichment - something they are very, very good at.